If you love baklava, and love nuts, wait until you try this baklava with 4 different types of nuts aka Mixed Nut Baklava!

 Another place made phenomenal subs.
 In fact, every time I walked in, the owner knew ‘my sandwich’ and immediately got it started, and it was always absolute perfection.
-It was a hoagie roll, split, spread with mayo, topped with provolone, toasted, then piled with crab meat salad; the real stuff.
+It was a hoagie roll, split, spread with mayo, topped with provolone, toasted, then piled with a spicy lump crab meat avocado salad; the real stuff (although I do like surimi!).
 I know it sounds gross, but I loved it.

 The next one was the ‘after game’ pizzeria, since most went there after football, basketball or hockey games.
 It was also the ‘after all classes’ pizzeria, for those who liked to supplement their food plan with pizza, always stopping in before dinner was ready in the food halls.
 Sort of a college version of a first course or appetizer, I guess.

 Finally, there was the baklava pizzeria.
 We called it that because there was always a fresh pan of homemade baklava on the counter next to the cash register.
 It was a small place, so when it would get really crowded, my roommate, and others, would grab a piece or two from the pan and scurry back to our table with devious looks.